Win: The New South Wales Parliament have launched an Inquiry into dingo management across National Parks.

 Image: Minyumai head rangers Maitland and Harry Wilson, Upper house Greens MP Sue Higginson and the National First Nations Dingo Declaration

-Trapped, shot and poisoned across public conservation areas like National Parks.
+Trapped, shot and poisoned across national parks.

 Image: Catriona Marshall